airyhq/airy/docs/docs/glossary.md

 | "sender.id"                | "123A"  |
 | "sender.contact.first_name | "Grace" |

+### Tag

+A tag is a specialized metadata, which is used to tag [conversations](#conversation).
+As the use case of tagging conversations is so common, the Airy Core Platform provides specialized endpoints and filters for tagging conversations.

 ## Source

 A source represents a system that generates messaging data that a user wants to